MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-authentication.md

 <!-- Description-Source-ADMX -->
 This policy allows users to use a companion device, such as a phone, fitness band, or IoT device, to sign on to a desktop computer running Windows 10.
 The companion device provides a second factor of authentication with Windows Hello.

-- If you enable or do not configure this policy setting, users can authenticate to Windows Hello using a companion device.
+- If you enable or don't configure this policy setting, users can authenticate to Windows Hello using a companion device.

-- If you disable this policy, users cannot use a companion device to authenticate with Windows Hello.
+- If you disable this policy, users can't use a companion device to authenticate with Windows Hello.
 <!-- AllowSecondaryAuthenticationDevice-Description-End -->

 <!-- AllowSecondaryAuthenticationDevice-Editable-Begin -->